Some Software I Like a Lot

 - Directory Opus

 - I never realized how inadequate the file listings in Windows Explorer are until I discovered Directory Opus.
 For example, whenever I looked at a folder containing graphics files or photos in Windows Explorer, I had to open a separate piece of software to see what the files looked like.
 No longer!
 Though DOpus, as it's called, can look just like Windows Explorer, when I view a list of files that include photos or other graphics, DOpus will show me a thumbnail view and the dimensions of each file as I put my mouse over the filename.
 It can also provide a thumbnail view of all the files in any or all folders, so I can see large numbers of images at once.
 Thanks to a built-in viewer pane, I can also preview Word, Excel, Powerpoint, and Adobe Acrobat documents, as well as graphics and text files.
 I can ask DOpus to show me a single folder, or two folders together (good for moving and synchronizing files), and it can do so in several different configurations.
 DOpus also comes with optional ZIP and FTP programs built in.
 Though DOpus is immensely configurable, it's also easy to use right from the start.
 And as you find yourself wanting to take advantage of its many additional features, you can consult not just an extensive User's Manual and an online tutorial but also a user forum that provides quick and helpful answers to your questions.
 Directory Opus is shareware that provides an unusually generous 60-day trial period.
-Directory Opus 10 works with XP, Vista, 7 & 8 (32- and 64-bit).
-NOTE: If you use the program WindowBlinds, be aware that faults in past versions of that program will break a number of features in Directory Opus!
-The problem may have been fixed in the most recent WindowBlinds version.
-More information about this issue is available here.
+It comes in a Pro and a less expensive Lite version; the differences are listed here.
+Directory Opus 11 works with XP, Vista, 7 & 8 (32- and 64-bit).

 - For more than a decade, I used Powermarks as my bookmark manager, and I loved it.
 Indeed, I listed it here as one of my three favorite pieces of software.
 It was extremely fast, efficient, and easy to use.
 It worked with all my browsers, and because it used a keyword database structure, I no longer had to organize my bookmarks into folders nor remember where in my complicated hierarchy of folders I had put them, and I had all my bookmarks available no matter which browser I used.
 In 2008, however, the makers of Powermarks announced that they were phasing it out, and there would be no new versions.
 At about the same time that I learned this, I discovered Linkman, a bookmark manager that works much the same way as Powermarks but offers a number of valuable features that Powermarks lacked.
 Whereas Powermarks searched only on keywords, I can ask Linkman to search on any or all of the following fields: name, path, keywords, description, comments, folder, and user-defined field.
 Linkman permits the use of wildcards in its searches as well as the Boolean operators "and," "or," and "and/and not."
 It does a better job than Powermarks of identifying dead links, and if a web page has changed its URL, Linkman can update the bookmark to the new address.
 It has browser support for IE, Firefox, Opera, Chrome, and some others.
 Also, it has just about the most responsive tech support I've ever encountered!
 Linkman is available in a FREE version as well as a commercial Pro version.
 The two versions are quite similar except that the free version lacks URL Validation, Export Templates, and some other features, and it can only be used in private, non-commercial environments.
 Since I really like Linkman's URL validation feature, I'd recommend the Pro version.
 Linkman works on Windows XP/Vista/Win7 & 8 (32 and 64 bit)